coddle-cpp/coddle/README.md

 ### winmain

-Specifies if your project is Windows application.
+Specifies if your project is a Windows application.

 Default value: ```false```